 - How reference feedback will help determine candidate screening/hiring decisions.

-Adapt Reference Checks to the Demands of Jobs
+Adapt Reference Check Procedures to the Demands of Jobs

 The baseline structure of reference checks should be consistent across the board, but the structure of individual reference checks should be adapted to the demands of the job.

 Every job has demands that will change the profile of the ideal candidate for that job, and satisfying these demands needs to be built into the reference check process.